Polyglot Concordance / Methodology

 Methodology

-Every verse in Mark has been aligned word-by-word across the three witnesses by Anthropic's Claude Sonnet 4.5 via the Batch API.
-Each alignment group records a variant verdictaligned, minor, major, omitted, or added — plus a semantic type (agreement, construction, harmonisation, substitution, idiom, etc.) and, for every non-aligned group, one to two sentences suitable for a critical apparatus.
+Every verse in Mark has been aligned word-by-word across the three witnesses by Anthropic's Claude Opus 4.8 via the Batch API.
+Each alignment group records a variant verdictaligned, minor, major, omitted, or added — plus a semantic type (agreement, construction, harmonisation, substitution, idiom, etc.) and, for every non-aligned group, one to two sentences of apparatus-style annotation.
+The output is a machine-generated alignment draft, intended as a starting point for scholar review rather than as an authoritative critical edition.

 Results are pre-computed and stored as per-verse JSON files in the repository — the running viewer has no runtime LLM dependency.